Key takeaways

 The Reality

-A 2014 study published in Nature Neuroscience found caffeine does indeed bolster memory, specifically, it aids long-term memory when consumed after learning.
+A 2014 study published in Nature Neuroscience found caffeine may bolster memory, and some studies suggest it may modestly aid long-term memory when consumed after learning, but the evidence is mixed.
 But don't expect miracles; it's just one piece of the cognitive puzzle.
 The effect is modest, and while high caffeine intake can have negative effects, the specific impact on memory needs more detailed exploration.

 The Myth: Coffee Always Boosts Your Mood